Where We Work

 Shaded areas = Areas of Interest | Circles = Projects by RPI’s nonprofit partners

-Aosus is a Syrian NGO operating within the besieged Syrian city of Douma, Eastern Ghouta, and in surrounding areas.
-Aosus provides educational and recreational opportunities for children, relief items, and support for livelihoods.
+Aosus is a grassroots NGO, which operated within the once besieged Syrian city of Douma, Eastern Ghouta, and its surrounding areas.
+Aosus has provided educational and recreational opportunities for children, relief items, and support for livelihoods.